Ask Me Anything

 ToolUse Case

-Claude Opus 4My go-to for general copywriting help, creative writing tasks, translation, and editing existing text.
+Claude Opus 4.1My go-to for general copywriting help, creative writing tasks, translation, and editing existing text.
+It is the only model that tells me when my writing and ideas are bad.
+I find this refreshing.

-Gemini 2.5 ProExcellent for creating structured documents like guides, proposals, and grant applications.
+Gemini 2.5 ProMy go to for creating structured documents like guides, proposals, and grant applications.

 Image Generation